yeojz/otplib/packages/plugin-base32-scure/README.md

 # @otplib/plugin-base32-scure

-Base32 encoding/decoding plugin for otplib using the audited `@scure/base` library.
+Base32 encoding/decoding plugin for otplib using the `@scure/base` library.

 ## Installation